 Linked Course: Your First-Year Seminar is linked to a second academic course taken during the fall semester.
 Your professors will work together to link the courses through common readings, themes and projects.

-Students enrolled in this course will also take Introduction to Media and Society (MDSC 100-03).
+Students enrolled in Monkeys, Morality and the Mind will also take Introduction to Psychology (PSY 100-04)

-Students enrolled in this course will also take Myths and Paradoxes (AMST 101).
+Students enrolled in Golf Course Architecture: Literature, History, and Theory will also take Myths and Paradoxes (AMST 101).